-Factors in the choice of vehicle or base for a topical medication include the nature of the dermatosis and its site.
+Factors in the choice of the vehicle or base for a topical medication include the nature of the skin complaint and its site.

-When your pharmacist makes up a mixture, it is extemporaneously compounded.
+When a pharmacist makes up a mixture, it is extemporaneously compounded.
 The crude ingredients (often natural in origin) are called galenicals.
 They may be added to a vehicle or to a brand-name product.

 The skin barrier function of full term newborn babies is nearly the same as in older children and adults.
 However, the barrier function in premature babies is markedly impaired.